lusinge/site-web/README.md

 Now lets set the environment values to be used in vercel (this mostly only effect the stuff under /api).

 * POLL_MILLISECONDS: Set to 250000 or higher.
 This sets the minimum wait time between calls to the send-note endpoint.
 You may wish to adjust the cronjob in vercel.json as well.
 * ACTIVITYPUB_PRIVATE_KEY: Get this value from generating the keys in the previous step.
+Note: When you paste in the key vercel will warn about newlines, you must ignore the warning.
 * ACTIVITYPUB_PUBLIC_KEY: Get this value from generating the keys in the previous step.
+Note: When you paste in the key vercel will warn about newlines, you must ignore the warning.
 * FIREBASE_PRIVATE_KEY: The value from earlier when setting up Firebase contained in the json.
 This is **not** the same as the ACTIVITYPUB_PRIVATE_KEY we generated a moment ago.
 * FIREBASE_CLIENT_EMAIL: The value from earlier when setting up Firebase contained in the json
 * NEXT_PUBLIC_FIREBASE_PROJECT_ID: The value shown in Firebase from the easlier step.